-The intermediate complexity of the DALEC2 model compared to typical GVMs facilitates computationally intense Monte-Carlo (MC) data-assimilation to optimize the initial stock conditions and the 17 process parameters that shape C dynamics.
+The intermediate complexity of the DALEC2 model compared to typical GVMs facilitates computationally intense Monte Carlo (MC) data-assimilation to optimise the initial stock conditions and the 17 process parameters that shape C dynamics.
 CARDAMOM is forced with climate data from the European Centre for Medium-Range Weather Forecast Reanalysis interim (ERA-interim) dataset (Dee et al., 2011) monthly for the 2000-2015 period.
-A Bayesian Metropolis-Hastings Markov chain MC (MHMCMC) algorithm is used to retrieve the posterior distributions of the process parameters according to observational constraints and Ecological and Dynamic constraints (EDCs; Bloom and Williams, 2015).
+A Bayesian Metropolis-Hastings Markov chain MC (MHMCMC) algorithm is used to retrieve the posterior distributions of the process parameters according to observational constraints and ecological and dynamic constraints (EDCs; Bloom and Williams, 2015).
 EDCs ensure that DALEC2 simulations of the terrestrial carbon cycle are realistic and ecologically viable and help to reduce the uncertainty in the model parameters by rejecting estimations that do not satisfy different conditions applied to C allocation and turnover rates as well as trajectories of C stocks.

-Observational constraints include monthly time series of Leaf Area Index (LAI) from the MOD15A2 product (Myneni et al., 2002), estimates of vegetation biomass (Carvalhais et al., 2014) and soil organic carbon content (Hugelius et al., 2013a; Hugelius et., 2013b) (Table S3).
-We aggregated ~130000 1-km resolution MODIS LAI data monthly within each 1°x 1° pixel.
-Biomass based on remotely-sensed forest biomass (Thurner et al., 2014) and upscaled GPP (Jung et al., 2011) covering the pan-Arctic domain was aggregated to 1° resolution (Carvalhais et al., 2014).
-We used the NCSCD spatial explicit product (Hugelius et al., 2013a; Hugelius et al., 2013b) which was generated from 1778 soil sample locations interpolated to a 1° grid.
+Observational constraints include monthly time series of LAI from the MOD15A2 product (Myneni et al., 2002), estimates of vegetation biomass (Carvalhais et al., 2014), and soil organic carbon content (Hugelius et al., 2013a, b) (Table S3).
+We aggregated ~ 130000 1 km resolution MODIS LAI data monthly within each $1^{\circ} \times 1^{\circ}$ pixel.
+Biomass based on remotely sensed forest biomass (Thurner et al., 2014) and upscaled GPP (Jung et al., 2011) covering the pan-Arctic domain was aggregated to $1^{\circ}$ resolution (Carvalhais et al., 2014).
+We used the NCSCD spatially explicit product (Hugelius et al., 2013a, b), which was generated from 1778 soil sample locations interpolated to a $1^{\circ}$ grid.

-We apply the setup described above to 3304 1° x 1° pixels (1686 in tundra; 1618 in taiga) using a monthly time step.
-Each pixel is treated independently without assuming a prior land cover or plant functional type and we assume no spatial correlation between uncertainties in all pixels.
-In each 1° x 1° pixel, we applied the MHMCMC algorithm to determine the probability distribution of the optimal parameter set and initial conditions (x_i ; Table S2) given observational constraints (O_i ; LAI, SOC and biomass, Table S3) using the same Bayesian inference approach described in Bloom et al. (2016):
+We apply the set-up described above to $3304 \ 1^{\circ} \times 1^{\circ}$ pixels (1686 in tundra; 1618 in taiga) using a monthly time step.
+Each pixel is treated independently without assuming a prior land cover or plant functional type, and we assume no spatial correlation between uncertainties in all pixels.
+In each $1^{\circ} \times 1^{\circ}$ pixel, we applied the MHMCMC algorithm to determine the probability distribution of the optimal parameter set and initial conditions (xi; Table S2) given observational constraints (Oi; LAI, SOC, and biomass; Table S3) using the same Bayesian inference approach described in Bloom et al. (2016):

-$$p(x_i|O_i) \propto p(x_i) \ p(O_i|x_i) \tag{1}$$
+$$p(x_i|O_i) \propto p(x_i) \times p(O_i|x_i).$$ (1)